lgrcia/prose/README.md

   </p>
 </p>

- *prose* is a tool to build pipelines dedicated to astronomical images processing, *only based on pip installable dependencies* (e.g. no IRAF, Sextractor or Astrometry.net install needed 🎉).
+ *prose* is a Python tool to build pipelines dedicated to astronomical images processing (all based on pip packages 📦).
 Beyond providing all the blocks to do so, it features default pipelines to perform common tasks such as automated calibration, reduction and photometry.

 ## Example